Producdevity/keyboard-frequency-charts-visualiser/README.md

 - Inspired by the need for optimized keyboard layouts
 - Built with Next.js and React
-- Uses Chart.js for data visualization
+- Uses Recharts for data visualization